xhtmlboi/yocaml/examples/simple_blog/articles/hello.md

 ---
-page_title: Index page foo
+title: Index page foo
 date: 2021-03-28
 article_title: Hello, this is the index page !
-article_synopsis:
+article_description:
     This is a simple article about me, myself, and I, mainly for testing metadata injection! and this is the index!
 tags: